 How to avoid burnout

 You have to learn how to say no: This is hard but it gets to the core of why you might be burning out as a wedding pro.
 Because, as a service provider (and self-proclaimed people-pleaser), saying no can make you feel like you aren’t doing your job.
-The thing is, saying no help will you maintain the boundaries and routines you need to stay energized about your work!
+The thing is, saying no will help you maintain the boundaries and routines you need to stay energized about your work.
 So, whether you need to start saying no to others in order to keep your calendar from getting crazy or no to yourself in order to get to bed on time, we promise it will help you avoid burning out.

 Only control what you can: Increased anxiety is common with people who are battling burnout and you can reduce those feelings by only trying to control the things you actually can.
-This is easier said than done (especially in an industry where it’s your job to think of the ways things can go wrong and create backup plans for them), but accepting that some things are out of your control and learning how to identify the moments your worry might not be productive can help keep your emotions as healthy as they can be.
+This is easier said than done (especially in an industry where it’s your job to think of the ways things can go wrong and create backup plans for them) but accepting that some things are out of your control and learning how to identify the moments your worry might not be productive can help keep your emotions as healthy as they can be.
 The best way to do this?
 Don’t let things that might happen in the future take up too much space and stay focused on solutions as opposed to being obsessed with the problem.

 Go to therapy when you need it: Whether you feel like you are heading towards burnout or are already dealing with it, it is important to ask for help when you need it.
 Sometimes that is leaning on a friend because you just need someone to listen and sometimes it’s scheduling a session with a therapist to unpack the reasons you did burnout.
 Burnout often happens when you keep pushing for and pouring into something that just isn’t giving you back what you need—and working with a professional mental health care provider can help you not just work through it but learn the tools you need to avoid burning out again in the future.

-So, as you keep working to make sure that each of your clients experiences the wedding they’ve dreamed of, don’t forget that you’re best suited to do that when you’re physically and emotionally taken care of.
+So, as you keep working to make sure that each of your clients experience the wedding they’ve dreamed of, don’t forget that you’re best suited to do that when you’re physically and emotionally taken care of.
 And, if you ever find yourself feeling burned out, turn to this great community for support because we’re in this together!

 Photo Credit: Hazal Ak/shutterstock.com